The U.S. birth rate is falling. Here’s how other countries have tried to convince people to have more kids.

 Declining population growth can also raise questions about who will care for a growing elderly population, fill crucial jobs and keep the economy afloat.
 Instead of trying to ramp up immigration, some governments have tried subsidizing fertility treatments, offering free day care and generous parental leave, and paying thousands of dollars in cash grants to parents.

 But there’s little evidence that these policies have been effective on a large scale.
-South Korea, for instance, spent roughly $120 billion to incentivize childbirth between 2005 and 2018, but its birthrate continued to fall.
+South Korea, for instance, spent roughly $120 billion between 2005 and 2018 to incentivize having children, but its birthrate continued to fall.

 Here’s a look at the ways that other countries have — and haven’t — tried to boost their populations.